openedx/edx-documentation/en_us/shared/students/SFD_mobile.rst

  How do I create an edX account?
  ======================================

- Select **Register** in the edX mobile app.
+ Select **Register** in the edX app.
 You can create an edX account using your email address or a linked social media account.

  When you create an account, you are asked for the following information.